fbpx

 Companion planting is an ancient practice

 When I plant sweet corn in my garden, I also plant beans, cantaloupe, nasturtiums, marigolds, and cucumbers; pole beans are planted with cauliflower and nasturtium; three varieties of tomatoes are planted with peppers, garlic, onions, carrots, basil, and parsley (and nasturtiums and marigolds again).
 Potatoes are planted with nasturtiums.
-Companion planting can also be used to maximize garden space, as when an early harvest plant like radish is planted between hills of melons which are harvested late in the season.
+Companion planting can also maximize garden space, as when an early harvest plant like radish is planted between hills of melons, which are harvested late in the season.

 Companion planting increases biodiversity

 Scientifically speaking, companion planting is planting two or more plant species next to or near each other for some cultural benefit (such as pest control or higher yield).
-The concept embraces a number of strategies that increase biodiversity in your garden.
+The concept embraces several strategies for increasing biodiversity in your garden.

 pole beans sweet corn companion plants